 The risks also vary depending on the type of treatment you undertake.
 As with all of our treatments, we will discuss every possible risk with you, based on your individual circumstances and before any surgery is undertaken.

-We’ve spent many years treating cysts at Skin Scar Clinic.
-Here’s some of the most fascinating facts about these benign legions:
+We’ve spent many years treating cysts at SKINSCAR clinic.
+Here’s some of the most fascinating facts about these benign lesions:

-If the legion you have is considered to be suspicious when seen by the NHS or a consultant, it will probably be removed by the NHS.
+If the lesion you have is considered to be suspicious when seen by the NHS or a consultant, it will probably be removed by the NHS.

 However, because most cysts are benign and the need for removal cosmetic, it’s advisable to have the procedure undertaken privately, because the NHS are unlikely to fund the treatment.